Swiss Data Aggregator DAGI FAQs

 How can I have more users in my institution?

-Only Collection Digitizers can add/edit/remove and assign roles to other users for their institution.
-To do this, go to the Administration page on DAGI (icon on the left of your DAGI’s page) and click on 👤➕ Add user.
+Only Collection Administrators can add/edit/remove and assign roles to other users for their institution.
+To do this, go to the Administration page on DAGI (icon on the left side of your DAGI’s page) and click on 👤➕ Add user.

-We consider that the Collection Digitizer is fully responsible for the management of their institution page on DAGI.
+We consider that the Collection Administrator is fully responsible for the management of their institution page on DAGI.
 There is no need to ask for permission to add new users.

 What are the different data layers of the Data Aggregator?

-The data inside DAGI is organised in a table, with entities in lines (= specimens with a unique catalogNumber value associated) and attributes in columns.
-The value is the information stored in a given attribute for a given entity.
+The data inside DAGI is organised in a table, with entities (records) in lines (= specimens with a unique catalogNumber value associated) and attributes in columns.
+The value is the information stored in a given attribute for a given record.

 The values of a given entity can be added and updated in three different layers:

 - The Raw layer: this layer contains the verbatim attributes and the interpreted attributes (encoded and enriched) imported in the import files.
-The import files come from the Museum, are uploaded by the museums, are updated if a new import file contains entities (records) already present in the Raw layer.
+The import files come from the institutions, are uploaded by the institutions, are updated if a new import file contains entities (records) already present in the Raw layer.

-- The Encoded layer: this layer is in two parts, the encode part and the enrich part.
+- The Encoded layer: this layer is in two parts, the encoded part and the enriched part.
 For each encoded and enriched attribute, DAGI uses reference attributes (e.g. scientificName, locality, country, decimalLatitude/decimalLongitude, etc…) to fetch the corresponding values found in a set of thesaurii.
 The acquired values are then added to the corresponding entities’ attribute of that layer.

 What does the Encoding do?

-The Encoding process standardises important values of your data, and enriches your specimen with new standard information it did not have.
+The Encoding process standardises important values of your data, and enriches your record with new standard information it did not have.

 Here are the Thesaurii available in DAGI: